TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-01-14-alice-nelmio-hautelook-faker-and-how-to-upgrade-doctrine-fixtures-part-2.md

 id: 425
 title: "Alice, Nelmio, Hautelook, Faker - How to upgrade Doctrine Fixtures - Part 2"
 perex: |
-    In the first part, [we've kicked of the plan](/blog/alice-nelmio-hautelook-faker-and-how-to-upgrade-doctrine-fixtures-part-1) to upgrade all these packages to their latest version.
-Like a blind map into an unknown territory.
-Since then we've put couple of months of hard work and got further in the terrain.
+    In the first part, [we've kicked off the plan](/blog/alice-nelmio-hautelook-faker-and-how-to-upgrade-doctrine-fixtures-part-1) to upgrade all these packages to their latest version, like a blind map into unknown territory.
+Since then, we've put in a couple of months of hard work and climbed the terrain.

-    Today we look at practical steps we've taken, and the new challenges we discovered after the first hill.
+    Today, we look at the practical steps we've taken and the new challenges we discovered [after the first hill](/blog/mountain-climbing).
 ---

 ## 1. Flip YAML fixtures to PHP